KevinLiebergen/kevinliebergen.github.io/content/authors/admin/_index.md

 Hi!
 I am a Ph.D.
 Student at IMDEA Software Institute.
 I am part of the security group lead by Prof. Juan Caballero.
 I received my M.Sc in cybersecurity from the Universidad de Alcalá (UAH).

-My research focuses on cybercrime, particularly ransom scams, attribution target selection, threat hunting, and threat intelligence approaches.
+My research focuses on cybercrime attribution, particularly ransom scams, attribution target selection, threat hunting, and threat intelligence approaches.
 I enjoy participating in CTFs and have a genuine passion for all things related to IT.

 My Erdös number is 4 (Juan Caballero -> Geoffrey M. Voelker -> Ronald.
 L. Graham -> P. Erdös).